Reed Sorenson: 2005

 Sorenson was named the full-time driver of the No. 41 Discount Tire Company Dodge Intrepid for Ganassi for 2005, competing for rookie of the year.
 He won his first Busch Series race, at Nashville Superspeedway, winning by more than 14 seconds after starting on the pole and leading 197 out of 225 laps.
 After the Federated Auto Parts 300, he was leading the points race by 51.
 Sorenson picked up another win at Gateway.
 He ended the season fourth in points and finished second in the rookie of the year race to Carl Edwards.

-Towards the end of the season, he was signed to move up to the Nextel Cup Series to drive the No. 41 Target car full-time.
+Towards the end of the season, Sorenson was signed to move up to the Nextel Cup Series to drive the No. 41 Target car full-time.
 He made his Nextel Cup debut in the 2005 Bass Pro Shops MBNA 500, racing as No. 39, but was involved in a crash and finished 41st.
 After a failed attempt to qualify for the Dickies 500, he ran in the Ford 400 for Phoenix Racing, where he finished in 28th.